lynnfaraday/aresmush.com/_root/tutorials/install/system-requirements.md

 ### Software Packages

 There are several software packages that Ares requires.
-If you use the [Digital Ocean](/tutorials/install/digital-ocean) environment, the official install scripts will set up everything you need.
+If you use the [Digital Ocean](/tutorials/install/digital-ocean) environment or a comparable VPS that runs Ubuntu, the official install scripts will set up everything you need.
 Otherwise you'll have to set them up on your own.

 [Setting up Ares On Your PC/Mac](/tutorials/code/local-setup) may help.
 You can also use the install scripts as a guide.
 There are two install scripts: `setup_server` and `install`.
 Find the files corresponding to your AresMUSH version in [GitHub](https://github.com/AresMUSH/aresmush/tree/master/bin).